International Students

 Required Documentation

-6. Confirmation of Financial Resources- International students must show proof of having funds in the amount of $15,000 to cover tuition/fees, insurance, books, and living/personal expenses during their time as a student at Cisco College.
+5. Confirmation of Financial Resources- The completed Confirmation of Financial Resources form must be submitted.
+Supporting documents such as a bank statement must be submitted as well.
+International students must show proof of having funds in the amount of $15,000 to cover tuition/fees, insurance, books, and living/personal expenses for one academic year at Cisco College.
 Please review the estimated cost outline for an approximate idea of these expenses (subject to change at any time).
 International students living off campus will need to be prepared for additional expenses.
 Please print the "Confirmation of Financial Resources" form and have your, or your sponsor’s, financial institution complete, sign, and seal the appropriate areas.
-In addition you must also submit financial evidence of $15,000.00 USD, such as a current bank statement or official letter from the bank.
+In addition you must also submit financial evidence of $15,000.00 USD, such as a current bank statement or official letter from the bank stating the required funds are available.
 Both documents must not be older than six (6) months at the time you begin classes.
 Please note: if you have been granted a scholarship for a Cisco College sport, you will need to submit evidence of the difference between the scholarship amount and the $15,000.00.
-You will also need to have funds to cover the $100 (USD) application fee.
+You will need to have funds to cover the $100 (USD) application fee, the $100 (USD) housing application fee (Cisco campus only), medical insurance, travel, and personal expenses.

 12. All international students are required to provide proof of health insurance coverage prior to the first class day.
 Cisco College requires that all international students must have health and accident insurance for the length of time the student is enrolled in classes.
 The student may not allow health/accident insurance to lapse during their enrollment at Cisco College.
 The coverage for health/accident insurance must be purchased through International Student Protection (ISP).